tjbryanttnt-source/consulting-site/index.md

     url: "/contact/"
 ---

-Welcome to Acme Consulting.
-We help organizations design strategies, improve operations, and ship products faster.
+Welcome to TNT Marketing Consultants.
+We help organizations design their marketing data, transactional responses, and contact history into foundational, seizmic improvements their internal teams can easily leverage to enhance daily operations, analysis/reporing, maintain contact compliance, reduce costly errors and ensure accurate results for selection, retargeting and suppression.
+Companies communicate with their customers on a more poersonal, relevant basis, so they inform their customers faster.
 Our multidisciplinary approach blends data, design, and delivery to create lasting impact.

 - Outcome-focused engagements
-- Senior experts on every project
+- Senior experts on your mission-critical projects
-- Transparent pricing and timelines
+- Transparent timelines